prem-muthedath/timer/README.md

 1. Output method timings in different formats (text, xml, java swing);
 2. Order the output by collection sizes OR by method names.

-Text and xml reports are printed to console; if you opt for java swing format, you will see the output in a java swing frame view.
+Text and xml reports are printed to console; java swing report is displayed in a java swing frame view.

 NOTE: You can select your output order and format by passing the right values for order and format to timer/src/main/timer/Timer.report().
 For an example